kumpriceapp2025-del/kumprice_website/readme.md

 # KumPrice Website

-A promotional website for the KumPrice mobile application - a capstone project for "Centralized Mobile Application for Local Entrepreneur Inventory Management and Consumer Price Viewing."
+A promotional website for the KumPrice mobile application — a capstone project titled “KumPrice: A Centralized Mobile Marketplace Platform for Local Small and Medium Enterprises (SMEs).”

 ## Project Structure